 - Using children as a weapon in divorce

-- Adoption trauma - separation from birth parents and your adoptive parents having difficulty dealing with your differentness
+- Adoption trauma - separation from birth parents and your adoptive parents having difficulty dealing with your differences

 - Mental Illness - dealing with the inconsistencies and the absenteeism of a mentally ill parent

-- Hostile communication - judgement, belittling, humiliation, sarcasm, contempt, verbal attacks, ignoring, negativity
+- Hostile communication - judgment, belittling, humiliation, sarcasm, contempt, verbal attacks, ignoring, negativity

 - Debating everything with you - as children you could never win the debate but were expected to try